Admissions

 It is the responsibility of the SENCO to coordinate provision for all students at Tuke.

-Access to specialist support and facilities
+Access to specialist support and facilities:

 It is an essential part of our philosophy that all of the curriculum and every part of the school building is easily accessible to all.
 Our specialist facilities include: hydrotherapy suite, art and design areas, music studio and garden, food technology rooms and a physical exploration area with a trampoline and interactive technology.
 Our corridor walls incorporate a sensory trail as an aid for students to navigate themselves through the school and changing lightening to accommodate students with light sensitivities for a visual impairment.